 RICK GARCIA (1999): After moving to Chicago in 1986, he continued as a high-profile activist and helped to lead the final stage of a 15-year struggle to pass a 1988 ordinance against sexual-orientation discrimination.
-He was the founding executive director of Equality Illinois.
+He was the founding executive director of Equality Illinois and is now policy director of The Civil Rights Agenda.
 In Roman Catholic circles, he also has worked extensively in behalf of the church's lesbian, gay, bisexual, and transgender adherents.

 ROBERT GAROFALO (2011): A physician who came to Chicago in 2001, he created a partnership between Children's Memorial Hospital and Howard Brown Health Center to improve health care for LGBT youth.
 At Howard Brown, he led a program for HIV-positive and at-risk LGBT youth, and in 2004 he led in establishing the Broadway Youth Center.
 He has published studies on LGBT youth's health issues and has served as president of the national Gay and Lesbian Medical Association.
 RICHARD GARRIN (1993): He was founding director of Windy City Gay Chorus and for more than 15 years brought musical excellence to local and national audiences, serving as an ambassador of goodwill for the gay and lesbian community.